Availity/availity-react/docs/source/form/select/components/resource-select.md

 Example: AvRegionsSelect has a limited number of results and no api search param

+### `pageAllSearchBy: (previousOptions: any[], inputValue: string) => any[]`

+A method to specify what to filter the results by when `pageAll` is true.
+The list of options and search string is passed in, and an array of similar options is expected to be returned.

 ### `onError: (error: Error) => void`

 Function that is called when the api call returned an error.
 The error is returned in the callback